Minor in Food Science

 Who is this program for?

-A minor in Food Sciences is perfect for students interested in the science behind food production, nutrition, and safety.
+A minor in Food Science is perfect for students interested in the science behind food production, nutrition, and safety.
 It prepares students for careers in food quality assurance, product development, public health, food marketing, or research in the agriculture and biotechnology sectors.

 Program Overview